yumingchang1991/alpha-camp-restaurants/README.md

 <br><br>

 ## Improvements Directions
-1. Seperate Express routing from app.js
+- [x] Seperate Express routing from app.js
+- [x] Seperate Model, View & Utility from app.js
+- [x] Enable user to choose how the list is sorted, by what property, and in ascending or descending order
-2. Enable friendly alert when there is error modifying restaurant data (it now redirects user to homepage only)
+- [] Enable friendly alert when there is error modifying restaurant data (it now redirects user to homepage only)
-3. Enable user to choose what target to search, is it name or category
+- [] Enable user to choose what target to search, is it name or category
-4. Enable user to choose how the list is sorted, by what property, and in ascending or descending order
 <br><br><br>

 ## How To Participate